fritzrehde/tumai-makeathon/README.md

 ## Details on the challenge

-*This following contains all of the information regarding the challenge that we received from the challenge setting company, genistat:*
+*This following contains all of the information regarding the challenge that we received from the challenge-setting company, genistat:*

 **The future of energy is green!**